canonical/subiquity/doc/reference/autoinstall-reference.rst

 A special sort of key is ``install-media: true``, which will take the disk the installer was loaded from (the ``ssd`` and ``size`` selectors will never return this disk).
-If installing to the install media, care obviously needs to be taken to not overwrite the installer itself!
+If installing to the installation media, care obviously needs to be taken to not overwrite the installer itself!

 So for example, to match an arbitrary disk it is simply: